vedph/cadmus_web/doc/routes.md

 - `/items/<id>/<part-group>/fragment/<part-id>/<fr-typeid>/<loc>?rid=<role-id>`: single part's fragment editor.
 Role ID is optional.

-Note that the part-editing routes always have a part-group key.
+Note that the part-editing routes always have a `part-group` key.
 This comes from the `editorKey` property of each part's definition; if such a property is not defined (but in practice this should never happen), it defaults to `default`.

-Note that for layer parts the `editorKey` can be a composite value, with 2 different values separated by space.
-In this case, the first value is the part editor key, and the second value is the fragment editor key.
+For layer parts, the `editorKey` can be a composite value, with 2 different values separated by space.
+In this case, the first value is the *part* editor key, and the second value is the *fragment* editor key.
 Should these be equal, you can just use a single, non composite value for both.

 For instance, consider this part definition in a data profile: